matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 <p/>

 **Comments:**
+- Considerations in constructing this statement:
+  - Column selection: The SELECT clause specifies the 'province' column for identification and the 'bonus' column for calculating the average bonus value.
+  - Aggregation: The AVG() function is applied to the 'bonus' column to aggregate and calculate the average bonus within each province.
+  - Grouping: The GROUP BY clause groups the data by the 'province' column, enabling the calculation of average bonus per province.
+  - Column renaming: The AS keyword renames the calculated average bonus column as 'average_bonuses' for better readability.
+  - Sorting: The ORDER BY clause sorts the result set in ascending order based on the 'province' column.

 ### 7. Generate a list displaying only the five longest occupations in the customers table.
 In two columns display the occupation, and the character length of the occupation in a field called occupation_length.
 Please have the list sorted from longest to shortest.
 In your report, explain how you would return occupations 6 through 10 of this same list.

 **Script:**
+- SELECT occupation, LENGTH(occupation) AS occupation_length
+- FROM Customers
+  - ORDER BY occupation_length DESC
+  - LIMIT 5;

 **Results:**
 <p align="center">